Adela of Normandy: Second regency

 Adela continued to act as regent after her husband's death and through her son Thibaud's early rule until her retirement in 1120.
 Even after Thibaud came of age and no longer needed a regent, Adela continued to issue charters and act as co-ruler of many parts of their land.
 Adela did not secure a marriage alliance for Thibaud, who did not get married until after Adela's retirement, which helped to maintain her power and influence over both her son and her lands.

-Adela, a devout Benedictine sympathizer, employed several high-ranking tutors to educate her children.
+Adela, a devout Benedictine sympathiser, employed several high-ranking tutors to educate her children.
 Her youngest son, Henry, was conceived during the single year Stephen was in France between crusading duties.
 At two years of age Henry was pledged to the Church at Cluny Abbey, Saône-et-Loire, France, as an oblate child, that is, he was dedicated to the service of God, according to medieval practice.
 Henry went on to be appointed Abbot of Glastonbury and Bishop of Winchester.
 In that capacity, he sponsored hundreds of constructions including bridges, canals, palaces, forts, castles, and whole villages.
 In addition, Bishop Henry built dozens of abbeys and chapels and sponsored books including the treasured Winchester Bible.

 In 1105, after St Anselm visited her during a sickness, she was responsible for communicating the archbishop's earnestness in threatening excommunication to her brother Henry I. Orderic Vitalis praises her as a "wise and spirited woman" who ably governed her husband's estates and her own.
 Adela's power and interests are reflected in letters collected, they demonstrate her religiosity and intellect.
-In one such letter to the public from 1104, Adela gifts a monastery a portion of land with all the wildlife inhabiting it, but she reserves the power to pass judgment upon crimes committed in the area.
+In one such letter to the public from 1104, Adela gifts a monastery a portion of land with all the wildlife inhabiting it, but she reserves the power to pass judgement upon crimes committed in the area.
 She also makes sure to mark her place as a woman, tying herself to not only her late husband but her sons.